bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/village_generator/construction/building/property/README.md

 ### Give property specs to architect

+Give the architect the Vec3 co-ordinates of the corner with least x and least z for an area of 15 by 15 block dimensions, the orientation of the property, the theme for the property and mc object.

 ```python
 architect.give_specs(location_v3: v.Vec3, orientation: int, theme: str, mc: minecraft.Minecraft)
 ```

+The property will now be generated randomly.

 > Properties can be accessed through `architect.properties` or `architect.builder.properties`